georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 ## VPC Sharing

 - AWS accounts can share one or more subnets using VPC sharing, part of Resource Access Manager

+## PrivateLink

+- Privately connect VPC to services as if they were in the VPC.
+- e.g. create an NLB that connects to RDS to access via PrivateLink to a VPC